 On this page, you can find the timeline of our campaign against electric pulse fishing, until the victory, together!

-October 4 2016: BLOOM sends a letter to the French National Fisheries Committee (CNPMEM) to develop a joint position in favor of a full ban on electric fishing
+4 October 2016: BLOOM sends a letter to the French National Fisheries Committee (CNPMEM) to develop a joint position in favor of a full ban on electric fishing

 In this letter, BLOOM asked the Committee to support a full ban on electric pulse fishing, due to our concerns regarding ecosystem impacts and the clear opposition to this technique by French fishers.
 We have never received any official response to our letter.

 24 February 2017: Ségolène Royal requests a moratorium on electric fishing to the European Commission

 In a letter sent to Karmenu Vella, EU Commissioner for Environment, Maritime Affairs and Fisheries, Ségolène Royal (Chair of COP21 and former French Minister of Ecology) advocated for a ban on electric fishing.

 21 June 2017: BLOOM fights electric fishing at the European Parliament

 Dutch fishing lobbies organize a conference at the European Parliament on 21 June 2017 on electric fishing.
 BLOOM attended the meeting and delivered a short speech to rebut flawed arguments heard during the presentation.